phusion/baseimage-docker/README.md

 <a name="environment_variables"></a>
 ### Environment variables

-If you use `/sbin/my_init` as the main container command, then any environment variables set with `docker run --env` will be picked up by `my_init`, and passed to all child processes, including `/etc/my_init.d` startup scripts, Runit and Runit-managed services.
+If you use `/sbin/my_init` as the main container command, then any environment variables set with `docker run --env` or with the `ENV` command in the Dockerfile, will be picked up by `my_init`.
+These variables will also be passed to all child processes, including `/etc/my_init.d` startup scripts, Runit and Runit-managed services.
 There are however a few caveats you should be aware of:

  * Environment variables on Unix are inherited on a per-process basis.
 This means that it is generally not possible for a child process to change the environment variables of other processes.
  * Because of the aforementioned point, there is no good central place for defining environment variables for all applications and services.
 Debian has the `/etc/environment` file but it only works in some situations.
  * Some services change environment variables for child processes.
 Nginx is one such example: it removes all environment variables unless you explicitly instruct it to retain them through the `env` configuration option.
-If you host any applications on Nginx (e.g. using the [passenger-docker](https://github.com/phusion/passenger-docker) image, or using Phusion Passenger in your own image) then they will not see the environment variables that were originally passed to `docker run --env`.
+If you host any applications on Nginx (e.g. using the [passenger-docker](https://github.com/phusion/passenger-docker) image, or using Phusion Passenger in your own image) then they will not see the environment variables that were originally passed by Docker.

 `my_init` provides a solution for all these caveats.